mattermost/docs/source/about/corporate-directory-integration.rst

 - Synchronization with AD/LDAP to disable, enable, and update Mattermost users based on AD/LDAP.

 .. note::
-   - New user accounts are created when new users sign-in with their AD/LDAP credentials.
+   - New user accounts are created when new users log in with their AD/LDAP credentials.
 You can optionally pre-create user accounts using the `bulk loading <https://docs.mattermost.com/onboard/bulk-loading-data.html>`__ tool.
    - If you're using email or username and password authentication `users can switch to AD/LDAP manually <https://docs.mattermost.com/onboard/ad-ldap.html#getting-started>`__, and the `conversion to AD/LDAP can also be done using the command line interface <https://docs.mattermost.com/manage/command-line-tools.html#mattermost-user-migrate-auth>`__ by an IT admin.

 For very large AD/LDAP instances you can also configure max page size to divide a Mattermost AD/LDAP query into several pieces to not overtax the authentication server when synchronizing.